 Rob Fellows is a renowned personal injury attorney with over 40 years of experience.
 As managing partner at Fellows Hymowitz Rice, he is known for his meticulous preparation and aggressive advocacy in the courtroom.

-What Is Personal Injury Protection (PIP) in New York State?
+What Is Personal Injury Protection (PIP) in New York State

 Personal Injury Protection in New York is a fundamental component of the state's no-fault insurance system.
 Established in 1974, New York's no-fault system was designed to provide prompt payment for medical expenses, lost earnings, and other reasonable expenses incurred by persons injured in motor vehicle accidents, regardless of who was at fault.